Jane M. Beckering

-Jane Marie Beckering (née Jane Marie Buchanan, born 1965) is a United States district judge of the United States District Court for the Western District of Michigan.
+Jane Marie Beckering (née Buchanan, born 1965) is a United States district judge of the United States District Court for the Western District of Michigan.
 She served as a judge of the 3rd District of the Michigan Court of Appeals from 2007 to 2021.

 Education

-Beckering her Bachelor of Arts from the University of Michigan in 1987 and her Juris Doctor from the University of Wisconsin Law School in 1990.
+Beckering received her Bachelor of Arts from the University of Michigan in 1987 and her Juris Doctor from the University of Wisconsin Law School in 1990.

 Legal career

 Beckering started her career at McDermott, Will & Emery, LLP, in Chicago, Illinois, then returned to Grand Rapids, Michigan, and later founded the law firm of Buchanan & Beckering, PLC.
 She was a lawyer for 17 years, first in Chicago and then in Grand Rapids before she became a judge in 2007.

 In 2006 as a lawyer Beckering sought the Democratic nomination (Note: In Michigan, judicial elections are nonpartisan but candidates are nominated by political parties.) for the Michigan Supreme Court.
 She made it to the general election ballot but placed a distant third behind incumbents Maura Corrigan and Michael Cavanagh.